-In 2022, Five (5) habitual truancy complaints / referrals were received.
-The below graph illustrates the outcomes of those received.
+In 2023, Twelve (12) habitual truancy complaints/referrals were received.
+The below graph illustrates the outcomes.

 House Bill 410

 Note: House Bill 410 was passed by the General Assembly and became effective April 6, 2017.
 Below are some of the changes as a result: